DPLL/viterbi/codes/HMM/readme.txt

 For the desktop, all the codes are in the directory of /home/workplace/viterbi/codes/HMM/src, and it is also in synch with github.
 If we want to open it up in eclipse, it should be in the same place with the github directory.

+For simulation, the experiment set up is in  /viterbi/codes/HMM/bin/experiments.txt

 for the codes which implements the web interface, the codes in put in the folder /var/www/, but the codes have a copy under the directory /Dropbox/projects/ER/speech/web_interface